robertpeteuil/multi-cloud-control/README.rst

   gcp_proj_id = sampleproject-634368

   # list the filename of the JSON key in this file
-  # copy the key-file to the config directory: {HOME}/.cloud
+  # copy the file itself to the config directory: {HOME}/.cloud

 Supported Platforms & Python Versions